GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

-You can test the feature yourself by searching for your favorite recipe on any of their sites ([BettyCrocker](https://www.bettycrocker.com/), [Pillsbury](https://www.pillsbury.com/), or [Tablespoon](https://www.tablespoon.com/)) and toggling the "Prevent your screen from going dark while you cook" toggle.
+You can test the feature yourself by searching for your favorite recipe on any of their sites ([BettyCrocker](https://www.bettycrocker.com/), [Pillsbury](https://www.pillsbury.com/), or [Tablespoon](https://www.tablespoon.com/)) and enabling the **Prevent your screen from going dark while you cook** toggle.

 Use cases for wake locks do not stop at recipe sites.
 Other examples are boarding pass or ticket apps that need to keep the screen on